Putnam-Lab/Lab_Management/Bioinformatics_&_Coding/Data_Mangament/SRA-Upload_Protocol.md

 ![3](/images/new_sub.png "3")
 - Again the first section of the portal is submitter info.
 There should be nothing to change.
 - Choose **all types of data** that are applicable for this project.
-Usually raw sequence reads is one of them
+Usually raw sequence reads is one of them.
+If you have metagenome or holobiont sequences then targeted loci environmental is they type of sequence for that (target loci as the amplicon).
 - Choose the sample scope of the **whole project**, so be mindful if it is actually multi-species even though you are uploading data from one species at the moment.
 ![15](/images/project-type.png "15")
 - The next section is target information.
 Add the species scientific name and add a description if there are specific limitations on that, ex. if there might be cryptic species, hybrid species, etc.